-Children’s Research Institute and the Center for Neuroscience Research are studying neural stem cells and the development and dysfunction of the social brain.
+Children’s National Research Institute and the Center for Neuroscience Research are studying neural stem cells and the development and dysfunction of the social brain.

 Neural stem cells